MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mappings.md

 ## JSON mapping

-When the source file is in JSON format, the file content is mapped to the Kusto table.
-The table must exist in the Kusto database unless a valid datatype is specified for all the columns mapped.
-The columns mapped in the JSON mapping must exist in the Kusto table unless a datatype is specified for all the non-existing columns.
+When the source file is in JSON format, the file content is mapped to the table.
+The table must exist in the database unless a valid datatype is specified for all the columns mapped.
+The columns mapped in the JSON mapping must exist in the table unless a datatype is specified for all the non-existing columns.

 Each element in the list describes a mapping for a specific column, and may contain the following properties: